Risk Factors Dashboard

 Health & Safety

 As a large, global employer, our ability to attract and retain talent is based in part on our commitment to maintain a safe workplace and support the well-being of our employees.
 Medtronic has a comprehensive approach to providing robust support for our employees and their families in natural disasters, public health crises, civil unrest and armed conflicts, bereavement, and other challenging events.
 Along with other programs, the Medtronic Employee Assistance Program and the Medtronic Employee Emergency Assistance Fund have historically supported employees and their families when faced with difficult times by providing a variety of services such as mental health, safety, and financial resources and support at no cost.
-These programs have proven invaluable in navigating our employees through unique challenges, including in fiscal year 2025.
-The Medtronic Employee Emergency Assistance Fund is supported by donations from employees and the Medtronic Foundation, and over the last five years has provided $4 million in grants to employees experiencing unexpected events creating a financial hardship.
-These programs have proven invaluable in navigating our employees through unique challenges, including in fiscal year 2024.
-The Medtronic Employee Emergency Assistance Fund is supported by donations from employees and the Medtronic Foundation, and over the last five years has provided $4 million in grants to employees experiencing unexpected events creating a financial hardship.
+These programs have proven invaluable in navigating our employees through unique challenges, including in fiscal year 2026.
+The Medtronic Employee Emergency Assistance Fund is supported by donations from employees and the Medtronic Foundation, and over the last five years has provided $3 million in grants to employees experiencing unexpected events creating a financial hardship.

-For more information on Human Capital Management at Medtronic, please refer to our 2024 Impact Report available on our company website.
+For additional information on Human Capital Management at Medtronic, refer to our 2025 Impact Report available on our company website.

 OTHER FACTORS IMPACTING OUR OPERATIONS